elsewhencode/project-guidelines/README.md

 * Put your additional test files to a separate test folder to avoid confusion.

     _why:_
     > Other developers or DevOps experts may get desperate to know where these stuff are and how to run them.

+* Use a `./config` folder and don't make different config files for different environments.

+    _why:_
+    >When you break down a config file for different purposes (database, API and so on); putting them in a folder with a very recoginzable name such as `config` makes sense.
+Just remember not to make different config files for different environments.
+It doesn't scale cleanly.
+As more deploys of the app are created, new environment names are necessary.
-* Use a `./config` folder.
-Values to be used in config files are provided by environment variables.
+    Values to be used in config files should provided by environment variables. [read more...](https://medium.com/@fedorHK/no-config-b3f1171eecd5)

 * Put your scripts in a `./scripts` folder.
-This includes `bash` and `node` scripts for database synchronisation, build and bundling and so on.
+This includes `bash` and `node` scripts.

+    _why:_
+    >It's very likely you may end up with more than one script.
+Production build, Development build, database synchronisation and so on.

 * Place your build output in a `./build` folder.
 Add `build/` to `.gitignore`.

+    _why:_
+    >Name it what you like, `dist` is also cool.
+But make sure that keep it consistent with your team.
+Whet gets in there is most likely generated  (bundled, compiled, transpiled) or moved there.
+What you can generate, your teammates should be able to generate too, so there is no point commiting them into your remote repository.

 * Use `PascalCase' 'camelCase` for filenames and directory names.
 Use  `PascalCase`  only for Components.

 * `CheckBox/index.js` should have the `CheckBox` component, as could `CheckBox.js`, but **not** `CheckBox/CheckBox.js` or `checkbox/CheckBox.js` which are redundant.

 * Ideally the directory name should match the name of the default export of `index.js`.

+    _why:_
+    > Then you can expect what component or module you will receive by simply just importing its parent folder.

 ## 7. Code style <a name="code-style"></a>
-* Use stage-1 and higher JavaScript (modern) syntax for new projects.
+* Use stage-2 and higher JavaScript (modern) syntax for new projects.
 For old project stay consistent with existing syntax unless you intend to modernise the project.

+    _why:_
+    > This is all up to you.
+We use transpilers to use advantages of new syntax. stage-2 is more likely to eventually become part of the spec with only minor revisions.

-* Include code style check before build process.
+* Include code style check in your build process.

+    _why:_
+    > Breaking your build is one way of enforcing code style to your code.
+It prevents you from taking it less seriously.
+Do it for both client and server-side code. [read more...](https://www.robinwieruch.de/react-eslint-webpack-babel/)

 * Use [ESLint - Pluggable JavaScript linter](http://eslint.org/) to enforce code style.

+    _Why:_
+    > We simply prefer `eslint`, you don't have to.
+It has more number of rules supported, ability to configure the rules, and ability to add custom rules.

 * We use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript, [Read more](https://www.gitbook.com/book/duk/airbnb-javascript-guidelines/details).
 Use the javascript style guide required by the project or your team.

 * We use [Flow type style check rules for ESLint.](https://github.com/gajus/eslint-plugin-flowtype) when using [FlowType](https://flow.org/).

+    _Why:_
+    > Flow introduces few syntaxes that also need to follow certain code style and be checked.

 * Use `.eslintignore` to exclude file or folders from code style check.

+    _Why:_
+    > You don't have to pollute your code with `eslint-disable` comments whenever you need to exclude couple of files from style checking.

 * Remove any of your `eslint` disable comments before making a Pull Request.

+    _Why:_
+    > It's normal to disable style check while working on a code block to focus more on the logic.
+Just remember to remove those `eslint-disable` comments and follow the rules.

 * Always use  `//TODO:`  comments to remind yourself and others about an unfinished job.
 * Always comment and keep them relevant as code changes.
 * Remove commented block of code when possible.